Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Methodology

 During response generation, we would close the continuous representation gap of dialog context $\{C_t,U_t,DB_t\}$ and action state $A_t$.
 As illustrated in Figure~\ref{fig:methods}, the source continuous representation of the user utterance `\textit{i am looking for a restaurant called la margherita.}' and database information `\textit{[$db_1$]}' should be similar to that of the action state `\textit{[restaurant] [inform] food price area [general] [reqmore]}' rather than other action states `\textit{[attraction] [request] area}' and `\textit{[attraction] [select] area [inform] type choice}'.
 Specifically, the action state $A_t$ would be encoded into a hidden representation $H_{aa}$ through the shared encoder:

-{ } For every dialog context input, we treat the corresponding action state from the same dialog as a positive sample and other action states and dialog contexts in the same batch as negative samples.
+{ } For every dialog context input in a batch, we treat the corresponding action state from the same dialog as a positive sample and other action states and dialog contexts in the same batch as negative samples.
 Therefore, this dialog model is optimized by minimizing the objective function: